QUICK ANSWER

 Week 1: Diagnose and Target

-Day 1: Pull out your Pearson VUE score report.
-(If you did not save it, remember this for next time: always photograph it before leaving the testing center.)
-Write down every content area where you scored below 75%.
+Day 1: Pull out your Pearson VUE result report.
+If you did not save it, remember this for next time: keep the report before leaving the testing center.
+Write down every content area, topic category, or pattern the report, any permitted exam review, or your recent practice log shows as weak.
 These are your target areas.
 Everything else is on hold.

 Days 2 through 7: Study only your two or three weakest content areas.
 Do not touch the topics you are passing.
 Your time is limited, so spend it where it will actually move your score.
 The goal this week is not to re-read the chapter.
 It is to practice applying the rules in scenarios you have not seen before.
 If your weak area is contracts, work through contract scenarios, not contract definitions.
 If it is brokerage, practice distinguishing transaction broker duties from single agent duties in specific situations, not re-memorizing the list.